Anti-Hindi agitations of Tamil Nadu: 2014

 In 2014, the Home Ministry ordered that "government employees and officials of all ministries, departments, corporations or banks, who have made official accounts on social networking sites should use Hindi, or both Hindi and English but give priority to Hindi".
 This move was immediately opposed by all the political parties in Tamil Nadu.
 Terming the move on use of Hindi as being "against letter and spirit" of the Official Languages Act the Tamil Nadu Chief Minister Jayalalithaa cautioned that this direction may "cause disquiet to the people of Tamil Nadu who are very proud of and passionate about their linguistic heritage", and asked the prime minister to suitably modify the instructions to ensure that English was the language of communication on social media.
 The major opposition party Indian National Congress advised prudence, expressing fear that such directions may result in a backlash in non-Hindi states, especially Tamil Nadu and also said that the "Government would be well-advised to proceed with caution".
 These protests ensured the continuous official usage of English.

+2026

+In 2026, Southern Railway named the newly constructed divisional office in Tiruchirappalli as “Kartavya Dwar,” using Hindi along with transliterations in Tamil and English.
+The naming decision led to controversy in the state of Tamil Nadu, where several political leaders, including Chief Minister M. K. Stalin, criticized it as an instance of Hindi imposition.
+Members of the DMK organized a protest in front of the divisional office, during which the words “Kartavya Dwar” were defaced with black paint.
+Following the protest, authorities of the Tiruchirappalli Railway Division removed the name from the building.
+The May 17 Movement organised protests at various railway stations against changes to the signboards, in which Hindi was moved to the middle position instead of the bottom as in the earlier design; during the protests, Hindi lettering on the boards was defaced with black paint.
+Siva Dileepan, a member of the May 17 Movement, died after reportedly jumping in front of a train during the protest.